-Examples of HABIT activities include playing the drums, holding onto a toy steering wheel, and catching a ball.
-By encouraging children to use both hands during play, they’re more likely to perform the repetitions necessary to develop bilateral coordination skills.
+Examples of activities that may be involved in HABIT include playing the drums, holding onto a toy steering wheel, and catching a ball.
+By encouraging children to engage both hands during play, they’re more likely to perform the repetitions necessary to develop bilateral coordination skills.

 5. Botox Injections

-If spasticity in the hands is severe and does not respond to other treatments, surgery can help minimize contractures.
+If spasticity in the hands is severe and does not respond to other treatments, surgery may be recommended.

-Generally, surgery for spasticity consists of manually lengthening the muscles in the arms to relieve tightness in the hands.
-This helps increase range of motion and creates more long-term spasticity relief.
+Surgery for spasticity consists of lengthening the muscles in the arms to relieve tightness in the hands.
+This may increase range of motion and may create long-term spasticity relief.

-It’s important to understand that even with surgery, spasticity can gradually return.
+It’s important to understand that even with surgery, spasticity may gradually return.
 Therefore, patients should focus on consistently practicing hand movements while spasticity is minimized to promote rewiring of the brain.

 Cerebral Palsy and Hand Function: Key Points

 Because cerebral palsy is caused by damage to the brain, hand functions can be rewired to undamaged areas of the brain and developed through consistent repetition.
-The more a new movement is practiced, the stronger its neural pathways become.
+The more you practice a new movement pattern, the stronger its neural pathways become.

-Hopefully, this article helped you better understand how cerebral palsy affects hand functions and what you can do to improve them.
-Good luck!
+We hope this article helped you understand how cerebral palsy affects hand functions and how to improve them.